Jiobit's 18g clip-on is the best fit for early-to-moderate dementia. AngelSense is better for moderate-to-severe cases needing wearable enforcement.

 Can I share the Jiobit alerts with multiple family members?

 Yes.
 The Jiobit app supports adding multiple caregivers to one account.
 Each caregiver gets push notifications for the same geofence events, location updates, and battery alerts.
-We had 3 adult children sharing alerts in our test; coordination improved significantly versus single-caregiver setups.
+With several adult children sharing alerts, coordination improves significantly versus single-caregiver setups.

 How does Jiobit compare to a smartwatch for dementia tracking?